 Thomas Hengge

 Tacos aren’t exactly easy to pack as a lunch, but this jar version make them much more convenient.
-Corn provides the fiber and carbohydrates, tbsp fresh grated ginger quercetin, which may support better endurance performances.
+Corn provides the fiber and carbohydrates, with the added bonus of quercetin, which may support better endurance performances.
 This recipe also combines iron-rich beef and vitamin-packed spinach to help keep you performing at your best.

 Salad ingredients: